rage/programming-21/data/part-13/2-animation.md

 The method `tick` takes care of the speed of the animation.
 The argument `60` dictates that the loop should be executed 60 times a second, which means that the image moves 60 pixels to the right each second.
 This approximately matches the _FPS_ or _frames per second_ value used with games.

 In principle, the `tick` method makes sure that the animation runs at the same speed on every computer.
-If there was no such timing involved, the spped of the animation would depend on the speed of the computer.
+If there was no such timing involved, the speed of the animation would depend on the speed of the computer.

 ## Bouncing off a wall